raspberrypilearning/sonic-pi-competition-2014/README.md

 ## Entry Deadline

-We must receive entries by 13th October 2014, no later than 11:59:59 PM (local time)
+We must receive entries by 9th January 2015, no later than 11:59:59 PM (local time)

 ## Lesson Plans & Resources